 (b) a statement of acceptance in the form, or substantially in the form, of the GA Act Schedule 3 Form 2,

 in effect immediately before the commencement day contains a reference to the Guardianship and Administration Board, on and after the commencement day that reference is to be taken to be a reference to the State Administrative Tribunal.

 ”.

-7 On the date as at which this compilation was prepared, the Family Legislation Amendment Act 2006 Pt.
-6 Div.
-2 had not come into operation.
-It reads as follows:

-“

-Division 2 — Guardianship and Administration Act 1990 amended

-204. The Act amended

-The amendments in this Division are to the Guardianship and Administration Act 1990.

-205. Section 45 amended

-Section 45(1)(a) and (b) and “and” after paragraph (a) are deleted and the following is inserted instead —

-“

-(a) a parenting order which allocates parental responsibility for a child; and

-(b) a parenting order which provides that a person is to share parental responsibility for a child,

-”.

-”.